NiharNilatkar/python-based-keylogger/README.md

 pyinstaller --onefile --noconsole main.py
 ```
 Make sure you have started your virtual environment before executing this command, otherwise you may face issues while running .exe file.
-Converts main.py to .exe file so that it runs as a program.
 Output will be in `dist/SystemMonitor.exe`

 ---